Rutgers University: Faculty

-Ruth Bader Ginsburg served as a professor at Rutgers Law School for 9 years from 1963-1972 and later went on to serve as an associate Justice of the Supreme Court of the United States.
-During his 20-year tenure at Rutgers, David Levering Lewis, a former history professor, was twice awarded the Pulitzer Prize for Biography or Autobiography (1994 and 2001) for both volumes of his biography of W. E. B. Du Bois (1868–1963) and was also the winner of the Bancroft Prize and the Francis Parkman Prize.
-Poet Gregory Pardlo won the 2015 Pulitzer Prize for Poetry, he is both an alumnus and faculty member at the Camden campus.
-Michael R. Douglas, a prominent string theorist and the director of the New High Energy Theory Center and winner of the Sackler Prize in theoretical physics in 2000.
+Ruth Bader Ginsburg served as a professor at Rutgers Law School for nine years from 1963 to 1972, and later served as an associate justice of the Supreme Court of the United States.
+During his 20-year tenure at Rutgers, David Levering Lewis, a former history professor, was twice awarded the Pulitzer Prize for Biography or Autobiography (1994 and 2001) for both volumes of his biography of W. E. B. Du Bois (1868–1963), and also won the Bancroft Prize and the Francis Parkman Prize.
+Poet Gregory Pardlo won the 2015 Pulitzer Prize for Poetry; he is both an alumnus and faculty member at the Camden campus.
+Michael R. Douglas, a prominent string theorist and the director of the New High Energy Theory Center, won the Sackler Prize in theoretical physics in 2000.
 Family Research Council director Jennifer Bauwens taught in the Rutgers School of Social Work.
 Avery Brooks, a Rutgers graduate, taught at Mason Gross School of the Arts.
 Former professor Ruth Chang is an expert in decision-making and a fellow at Oxford.
-Literature scholar Ankhi Mukherjee now at University of Oxford won the Rose Mary Crawshay prize.
+Literature scholar Ankhi Mukherjee, now at University of Oxford, won the Rose Mary Crawshay prize.
 Former English professor at Rutgers-Newark Jayne Anne Phillips won the Pulitzer Prize for Fiction in 2024.
 Jerry Fodor, Zenon Pylyshyn, Stephen Stich and Frances Egan were awarded the Jean Nicod Prize in philosophy and cognitive science.
 Endre Szemerédi was awarded the Abel Prize in 2012.
 Mario Szegedy was awarded the Gödel Prize twice, in 2001 and 2005.

-Many other members of the faculty have received the highest awards in their fields, including Guggenheim and MacArthur "Genius Award" fellowships, Pulitzer Prize winners, National Medal of Science and National Medal of Technology recipients, a National Endowment for the Arts "Jazz Master," amongst others.
-As of 2013, 37 science, engineering, and medical faculty are members of the four "National Academies"—the National Academy of Sciences, the National Academy of Engineering, the Institute of Medicine, and the National Research Council.
+Many other faculty members have received the highest awards in their fields, including Guggenheim and MacArthur "Genius Award" fellowships, Pulitzer Prize winners, National Medal of Science and National Medal of Technology recipients, and a National Endowment for the Arts "Jazz Master".
+As of 2013, 37 science, engineering, and medical faculty were members of the four "National Academies"—the National Academy of Sciences, the National Academy of Engineering, the Institute of Medicine, and the National Research Council.